 If talking or writing to your neighbour does not work, you can then submit a complaint.

 You must send evidence with your complaint, such as a photograph and location plan of the hedge and a copy of letter(s) sent to your neighbour.

 You will need to pay a fee of £50 to take up the complaint.
-If your complaint is upheld, this fee will be refunded to you, following a decision.
+If your complaint is upheld, this fee will be refunded to you.

-Before you make a complaint, please ensure you have read our guidance for complainants carefully to make sure that the hedge meets the criteria before pursuing a complaint.
-Also, please make sure that your supporting evidence is clearly labelled with your name and contact details.
+Before you make a complaint, make sure you have read our guidance for complainants carefully to make sure that the hedge meets the criteria before pursuing a complaint.
+Also, make sure that your supporting evidence is clearly labelled with your name and contact details.

 Choosing a tree surgeon